Representing Clients in El Paso County and Throughout the State of Texas

 - You have injured or killed someone during an accident — intoxication assault and intoxication manslaughter, respectively

-How Benjamin Law Can Successfully Defend Your DWI Charges
+How Benjamin Law Will Work Hard To Try To Defend Your DWI Charges

 If you have been charged with DWI in Texas, the Benjamin Law Firm is fully prepared to handle your case.
 We will conduct a thorough investigation, including obtaining and reviewing the police report and conducting our own assessment of the medical test results.
 After thoroughly analyzing the specifics of your case, we will devise the best strategy to protect your rights and your freedom.